June 18-22, 2019

 At the Moraine is a site-specific workshop that considers the perception, mediation and representation of glacier ice in the era of global climate change.
 The workshop was held in Ilulissat, Greenland, a community of roughly 4000 people.

-At the Moraine is especially attuned to the ways that glaciology has become a politically-charged and geocultural domain of inquiry that includes mediated practices of inhabiting, sampling, representing and coexisting with glacier ice.
+At the Moraine is especially attuned to the ways that glaciology has become a politically-charged and geocultural domain of inquiry that includes practices of inhabiting, sampling, picturing and coexisting with glacier ice.
 We therefore explore how the Icefjord conjoins a global network of Greenlandic knowledge and culture, climate science, contemporary artistic practices, and theories of political ecology in the world’s largest indigenous sovereign territory.

 Amanda Boetzkes (University of Guelph) and Jeff Diamanti (University of Amsterdam)